 Reduce heat and slowly add Guinness, gently stirring to combine.
 Add flour, thyme, sugar, salt, and pepper and stir well.

-Add seitan and allow stew to simmer until Guinness reduces and stew thickens about 40 to 50 minutes.
+Add seitan and allow the stew to simmer until Guinness reduces and stew thickens about 40 to 50 minutes.

 Add more salt and pepper if desired and enjoy!